bacady/Manual_testing/Final project/README.md

 image

-The test cases with steps can be viewed here: Dependents_test_cases.pdf
+The test cases with steps can be viewed here:

 For the Dependants API, the following checklist was generated: API_test_checklist.csv